 Since 2015, Mindful Chef has been delivering healthy recipe boxes (think minimal sugar and refined carbs) across the UK.
 The name ‘Mindful’ applies to both its approach to healthy eating and its values – it uses only ethically sourced produce, is a certified B-Corporation, and donates a school meal to a child living in poverty for every meal it sells.

-Quality: Meals feature 100 per cent grass-fed, free-range meats and sustainably sourced fish, and produce from ethically minded small farms and independent producers.
+There’s an impressive variety of meals to choose from (with plenty of vegan and pescatarian options), and you can add up to five recipes per box (plus whether to serve two or four).
+Meals feature 100 per cent grass-fed, free-range meats and sustainably sourced fish, and produce from ethically minded small farms and independent producers.
 Everything in our recipe box is fresh and high-quality, and perishable ingredients are kept chilled with eco-friendly cotton insulation and ice packs.
 Recipes are easy to follow and the end results are delicious and heartily portioned.
-One thoughtful touch we like: Mindful Chef emailed slightly revised cooking instructions for one meal based on community feedback and retesting by its chefs.

-Value for money: These are recipe boxes for those who want interesting, varied everyday healthy meals that don’t compromise on quality.
-Pricing varies (meat and fish dishes are generally more than veggie ones) but is reasonable, and not much more than you’d pay for a supermarket ready meal.
+These are recipe boxes for those who want interesting, varied healthy meals that don’t compromise on quality.
+Pricing is reasonable and not much more than you’d pay for a supermarket ready meal.

 A giant in the recipe box industry, HelloFresh is one of the leading recipe box brands, delivering simple meals with quality ingredients.

-Quality: The ingredients are top-quality and perfectly fresh.
+The ingredients are top-quality and perfectly fresh.
 Cooking is simple and stress-free, with detailed instructions suitable for beginners.
 We enjoy the variety of dishes and flavour combinations that we wouldn’t necessarily think to put together ourselves, with the only ingredients not included being oil, salt and pepper.
-You may have to double-check certain ingredients are the correct measurement for your portion size, which may be a drawback for some.

-Packaging: The ingredients arrive perfectly chilled in insulated packaging, which was mostly recyclable.
+The ingredients arrive perfectly chilled in insulated packaging, which was mostly recyclable.
 It’s worth noting that not all the ingredients recommended for the fridge come in the chilled pack, so be sure to double-check all the packaging for anything else that needs to be refrigerated.
-Each recipe has its own bag of ingredients, which makes it easy when it comes to gathering everything to cook.

-Choice: The stylish site is easy to navigate, with a very simple choice between a rotating meat, fish and vegetarian option, that include the likes of caramelised rabbit legs, steamed pollock or wild spring mushroom spelt crêpes.
+The stylish site offers a simple choice between a rotating meat, fish and vegetarian option, that include the likes of caramelised rabbit legs, steamed pollock or wild spring mushroom spelt crêpes.
 Deliveries are every fortnight and each box is created for two diners.

-Quality: Ingredients come from restaurant suppliers, so fresh market produce is guaranteed.
+Ingredients come from restaurant suppliers, so fresh market produce is guaranteed.
 Portions are extremely generous, and each element of the dish (meat/fish, sides, sauce, dressing) is given the same attention.
-All ingredients are provided and portioned-out, and cooking instructions are thorough, with extra chefs tips to crisp up crackling, create the silkiest sauce and achieve the most tender veg.
+All ingredients are provided and cooking instructions are thorough, with extra chefs tips.

 Guy Singh-Watson’s organic farm in Devon has long been supplying fresh fruit and veg boxes direct from the farm to your doorstep.
 Recently, the business has gone one step further and now offers seasonal recipe boxes for a true farm-to-plate experience.

-Kurami is a premium meal delivery service offering eclectic menus that are nutritionist-approved, chef-crafted and freshly prepared.
-With a focus on gut health, Kurami’s nutritionist works closely with a team of chefs to create balanced and nourishing menus.
+Kurami is a premium meal delivery service offering eclectic menus that are nutritionist-approved (with a focus on gut health), chef-crafted and freshly prepared.

-Choice: The site is beautifully designed and easy to navigate, with clear instructions on how to customise your plan.
 We try the ‘signature mealpath’ which offers everything you need for a full day of eating: breakfast, lunch, dinner, a snack and drink.
 This option comes in at around 1,600 calories, or there’s an alternative calorie-controlled plan (1,300 calories).
-All of Kurami’s meals are free from gluten, dairy and refined sugars, and cater to a variety of dietary styles.
+All of Kurami’s meals are free from gluten, dairy and refined sugars.

-The company offers a good range of meal options, including classics like shepherd’s pie, sweet potato curry and truffled wild mushroom pasta, to more unusual combinations like butternut mango madras and BBQ banana blossom burrito (one of our favourites).
+The company offers a good range of meal options, including classics like shepherd’s pie to more unusual combinations like butternut mango madras or BBQ banana blossom burrito (one of our favourites).

-Quality: The meals are simple, tasty and satisfying.
-We appreciate the clear nutritional signposting to indicate whether a dish is gluten-free or low in saturated fat, or whether it provides a source of fibre or contributes to our five-a-day.
+The meals are simple, tasty and we appreciate the clear nutritional signposting.
 Quite a few of the meals are on the spicy side, which we enjoy but might not be to everyone’s taste.
 It’s also worth nothing that for a main meal, some of the options are on the lower protein end, so it’s important to be aware of this within the context of your daily requirements.